Orthosilicic acid: Reactions

-Silicic acid readily condenses to give "higher" silicic acids including disilicic and cyclic-tetrasilicic acid:
+Silicic acid readily condenses to give "higher" silicic acids including disilicic (pyrosilicic) and cyclo-tetrasilicic acid, (\sO\sSi(OH)2\s)4:

 These derivatives have also been characterized crystallographically.

 Orthosilicic acid in plants

-Silicon has been explored as a nutrient for plant growth, with silica comprising up to 10% of plant weight on a dry matter basis.
-Orthosilicic acid is of particular interest as it is thought to be the form in which plants uptake silicon from the soil, before being deposited as phytoliths throughout the plant, leading to research in the application of orthosilicic acid through foliar sprays to supplement plant growth.
+Silicon has been explored as a nutrient for plant growth, with silica constituting up to 10% of plant weight on a dry matter basis.
+Orthosilicic acid is of particular interest as it is thought to be the form in which plants acquire silicon from the soil, before being deposited as phytoliths throughout the plant, leading to research in the application of orthosilicic acid through foliar sprays to supplement plant growth.
 Studies have demonstrated that foliar application of stabilized orthosilicic acid can alleviate abiotic stressors such as drought, heavy metal toxicity, and salinity, resulting in increased yields.
 Additionally, applications of orthosilicic acid have been demonstrated to reduce fungal infections and disease in plants, suggesting the possibility of using stabilized orthosilicic acid as an alternative or complement to existing disease control measures.
 The mechanisms by which orthosilicic acid alleviates abiotic stress and controls diseases is not well understood; current theories advanced include the activation of plant defense reactions and the precipitation of silica in the apoplast of the plant.